GaiaNet-AI/gaia-cookbook/python/pydantic/README.md

 ```
 You should see something like:
 ```
-Thinking... |/-\Done!
+Calling Gaia... |/-\Done!
-AI: Gravity is the force that pulls objects toward each other...
+AI: Rainbows form when sunlight is refracted and dispersed by water droplets (like rain or mist) in the Earth's atmosphere...
 ```

 #### 🔹 Tool Calling